jillijung/jilli_jung.github.io/_pages/about.md

 Welcome!

-I am a postdoctoral researcher at the [National Student Support Accelerator](https://studentsupportaccelerator.org/) at [Stanford University](https://ed.stanford.edu/).
+I am a postdoctoral researcher at the [SCALE Initiative](https://scale.stanford.edu/) at [Stanford University](https://ed.stanford.edu/).

 My research focuses on examining the causal effects of K-12 education policies on adolescents' educational and health outcomes using experimental and quasi-experimental methods.
 I am also interested in uncovering informative patterns and trends using descriptive methods and demographic techniques.